hamedrq7/CAI-Spring-2023/Final-Project: Triplet Loss and fusion/readme.md

-This Folder contains the code for Final project of Computational Intelligence course at FUM, provided by Teaching assistant team.
+This Folder contains the code for Final project of Computational Intelligence course at FUM, released by Teaching assistant team.
+A sample output is provided in `./CAI` folder.

 # Requirements
 ```matplotlib==3.5.2